Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

-1. Place first parameter after the procedure name
+1. Place the first parameter after the procedure name
 2. Place parameters under each other, comma in front
-3. Place OUTPUT after parameter, align OUTPUTs with each other
+3. Place OUTPUT after the parameter, align OUTPUTs with each other

 ### Example